vliu15/biggan/README.md

 3. All defaults can be found in `config.yml` and are as per the configurations described in the original paper and code.

 ### Training
-By default, all checkpoints will be stored in `logs/YYYY-MM-DD_hh_mm_ss`, but this can be edited via the `train_sr*.log_dir` field in the config file.
+By default, all checkpoints will be stored in `logs/YYYY-MM-DD_hh_mm_ss`, but this can be edited via the `train.log_dir` field in the config file.
 If resuming from checkpoint, populate the `resume_checkpoint` field.

 1. Run `python train.py` to train BigGAN.